Frequently Asked Questions

 Did you know that the tuition we pay only funds about 80% of the school’s operational budget each year?
 The 20% difference is funded through our major fundraising events — most notably, the Silent Auction, of which every dollar raised goes directly to help the school.

 The Crab Feed & Auction is a joint effort between CCPG and the Corpus Christi Men’s Club.
-CCPG manages the Silent & Online Auctions, and the Men’s Club organizes the food, drinks, tickets, and Live Auction).
-All of the money from the Silent & Online Auctions goes directly to the school, and the money raised through the Live Auction & tickets is split between the school and the parish.
+CCPG manages the Silent Auctions, and the Men’s Club organizes the food, drinks, tickets, and Live Auction.
 The money raised at the Silent Auction goes directly to the school’s operational fund, where it’s used primarily to help keep our tuition low and prevent the need for tuition increases to cover the budget; it also pays for improvements throughout the school and to specific programs like art, music, and technology.
-The funds raised through the Live Auction go to the Corpus Christi Men’s Club to help fund both school and parish needs.
+The funds raised through the Live Auction and ticket sales go to the Corpus Christi Men’s Club and is split between the school and parish needs.

 I have more questions — can I talk to a live person?

 Of course!
-If you have any further questions, feel free to contact your Auction Co-Chairs, Eva Goodroe (email@example.com), Stefanie Lew (Stefanie.C.Lew@gmail.com), or Jenifer Rachels (firstname.lastname@example.org), or your Men’s Club Crab Feed Chair, Leslie Neel (email@example.com).
-You can also send an email to firstname.lastname@example.org.
+If you have any further questions, feel free to contact your Auction Chairs, Amanda Guslani, Mariela Kadow, and Stefanie Lew at firstname.lastname@example.org or your Men’s Club Crab Feed Chairs, Mike Tripp and Ralph Baker at email@example.com.